 Las Vegas Nevada – Homes For Sale

 Are you wondering about Las Vegas Nevada homes for sale?
 Las Vegas homes for sale are in every price range and type of neighborhood.
 What are you looking for?
-Houses for sale with a pool?
-Retirement 55+homes for sale?
-How about a house for sale on a golf course or a lake?
+Las Vegas houses for sale with a pool are popular.
+55+ retirement community homes for sale are designed for growing old independently with lots to do.
+Have you considered about a Las Vegas house for sale on a golf course or a lake or with room for livestock and horses?
+We even have compounds with bomb shelters.

-The Strip is the Las Vegas NV that most people think of and it’s in Unincorporated Clark County.
 The newness of the roads, buildings, and houses gives the city a warm, clean, and welcoming feel.
-After 30+ years living in Las Vegas, I think of it as one city too.
+After 30+ years of living in Las Vegas, I think of the entire valley as one city.
+Most policy and zoning changes made by a city or the county are usually adopted by the other city entities.

 Why Do People Move To Las Vegas, Nevada?

 There are over 5000 people a month relocating to Las Vegas from around the country.
 What makes Las Vegas a good place to live?
-People in Las Vegas call it home and consider it a wonderful place to live.
+Everyone has their own reasons and after 30+ years of living here, I couldnt live anywhere else.
+I’d be bored.

 Tourists think of the city as only the Las Vegas Strip.
-In reality, the Strip is only one street in 600 square miles of city.
+In reality, the Strip is only one street in the middle of 600 square miles of city.
 TV sensationalizes the city because it’s so popular and identifiable with a “different” reputation.

 Las Vegas is known as both Sin City and The Entertainment Capital Of The World.
 Slogans like “What Happens In Vegas Stays In Vegas” and now “What Happens In Vegas ONLY Happens In Vegas” are on global television.